Lucyjpjones/lj-fscr/README.md

     - `Forms` used to display users personal details.
     - A `table` has been used to display the users order history displaying order number, order date and order total.
 There is also a button 'view order details' which links to the checkout success page showing the specific order details.

+<ins>**Authorisation**</ins>

+All authorisation pages including register, login and logout have been implemented through django allauth account.
+CSS styling has been applied to ensure pages match the sites overall design spec.
+- `Social login` has been implemented through django allauth soicalaccount giving the user the option to login through google, facebook or twitter.

 ### **To do list**